 - Since denim is still, even today, loaded with class associations for some people, just don’t wear it unless it’s exceptionally smart.

 - Since tailoring is, remarkably, still associated with being ‘properly’ dressed, just wear a jacket.

-- When in doubt, wear whatever you’re wearing in darker shades.
+- When in doubt, stick to darker shades.

 - Wear the best version you have of whatever that garment is and in an appropriate material for the season (think linen and cotton in summer; flannel and wools in winter).

-- Whatever you end up wearing, wear that garment in its best condition too: make sure it’s clean, pressed and polished accordingly.
+- Whatever you end up wearing, make sure that garment in its best condition, too: make sure it’s clean, pressed and polished accordingly.
 Tuck it in.
 Button it up.
 It’s a matter of opinion – and that’s the problem – but everything else goes.

-Indeed, whereas smart casual might once have perplexed, now it’s as good a definition as any as to how most clothes-conscious men dress outside of work (and, increasingly, in it with the rise of business casual dress codes) much of the time.
+Whereas smart casual might once have perplexed, now it’s as good a definition as any as to how most clothes-conscious men dress outside of work (and, increasingly, in it with the rise of business casual dress codes) much of the time.
 Which is why it’s probably a term that’s set to face extinction, most likely after a spell of righteous ridicule as being as terribly of its time.
-The first recorded use of ‘smart casual’, a phrase more closely associated with the 1980s, actually dates to 1924, in a reference to women’s dress in Iowa’s ‘Davenport Democrat and Leader’.
-One could well place a bet that one century on, come 2024, ‘smart casual’ will sound just as quaint as the name of that newspaper.
+The first recorded use of “smart casual”, a phrase more closely associated with the 1980s, actually dates to 1924, in a reference to women’s dress in Iowa’s ‘Davenport Democrat and Leader’.
+One could well place a bet that one century on, come 2030, “smart casual” will sound just as quaint as the name of that newspaper.